-Risks may include:
+Risks of a skin biopsy may include:

 You will bleed slightly during the procedure.
-Tell your doctor if you have a history of bleeding problems.
+Tell your provider if you have a history of bleeding problems.

 Punch biopsy; Shave biopsy; Skin biopsy; Biopsy - skin

-Updated by: Kevin Berman, MD, PhD, Associate, Atlanta Center for Dermatologic Disease, Atlanta, GA.
+Updated by: Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.